 - 1. The grid positions for the first heat / race or leg (Ultra Long-haul) of which ever discipline is run first will allocate pole position to the previous equivalent Championship overall winner if they are competing within the event.
 (Example World Champion takes pole position).
 All other Drivers will have their positions draw by a random method (out of a hat) at Drivers Briefing in front of the teams. - 2.
 If there are more than 12 boats in a class, the teams will be divided into groups; the teams should be evenly split (where possible) into groups irrespective of nationality.
 E.g. Position 1 into Group 1 Position 2 into Group 2 Position 3 into Group 1 etc. following the same allocation process until all teams placed.
-In the case of no previous championship placing's being available the groups will be determined using race numbers to draw their positions. - Only the Driver's names are taken into account when forming the grid positions.
-Any Co-Drivers names are discounted. - 4.
-In the case of equal points (tie) for the final grid positions, the highest heat positions will be used (amount of 1st, 2nd, and 3rd respective).
-If there is still a tie, then a draw between the tied positions will take place in front of the relevant teams by the O.O.D.
-In the Surf and Circuit disciplines : If there is a draw in the overall final winning positions of that discipline, the equalising heats will be used using the highest heat positions gained to determine the winning order; if there is still a draw, the final heat result will be included in the calculation.
+In the case of no previous championship placing's being available the groups will be determined using race numbers to draw their positions. - 3.
+Only the Driver's names are taken into account when forming the grid positions.
+Any Co-Drivers names are discounted.